 Hosting, Email Management and WordPress

 The Genesis Framework for WordPress is a powerful and popular theme that allows you to quickly and easily build your blog in WordPress.
 I’m currently using this theme with the Foodie Child Theme listed below.
 With the Genesis theme you’ll want to purchase one of the child themes that go along with it.
 You can get both for around $80-100.
-Purchase here.
+Purchase the Genesis theme here.

 The Thesis Theme is a great option, especially for those that don’t know any code but wants lots of control over the design of their blog.
 It comes with essential SEO tools for improving your Google ranking, a highly customizable design and a number of other tools.
 They also have great support and a forum where you can get all your questions answered.
-Purchase here.
+Purchase the Thesis theme here.

 Social Media and Marketing Tools